Richard Aylard: Royal household

 Aylard left the Royal Navy in July 1989, and from May 1989 to 1991, was Assistant Private Secretary and Comptroller to the Prince and Princess of Wales.
 From May 1991 until his retirement in 1996, he was Private Secretary and Treasurer to the Prince of Wales.
-He remains an Extra Equerry to the Prince of Wales.
+He remains an Extra Equerry to Charles III (previously the Prince of Wales).
 He was made a Commander of the Royal Victorian Order in 1994.

 Subsequent career

 From 1996 to 2002, Aylard was a consultant on environmental issues and public affairs at Burson-Marsteller.
 In 2002, he joined Thames Water as Corporate Responsibility Director, became their External Affairs and Sustainability Director is now a Director and Special Advisor to the Chief Executive.

 Aylard is a Senior Associate of the Cambridge Programme for Sustainability Leadership, an Ambassador for WWF-UK and an Associate of Forum for the Future.

 In popular culture

 Aylard is portrayed by Alastair Mackenzie in season 5 of the Netflix TV series The Crown.